MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

 # Use Starknet

-Starknet is a Layer 2 network built on Ethereum.
-To interact with Starknet accounts in MetaMask, which is a non-EVM network, you need to use the Starknet Snap.
+Starknet is a non-EVM Layer 2 network.
+To interact with Starknet accounts in MetaMask, you need to use the Starknet Snap.

-You can use `wallet_invokeSnap` or `get-starknet` to integrate with Starknet dapps.
+You can use the `get-starknet` library or the `wallet_invokeSnap` JSON-RPC method to connect to the Starknet Snap.
 The choice depends on your specific use case and development preferences.

-Both methods enable developers to connect Starknet dapps with wallet solutions.

-`wallet_invokeSnap`:
-- Requires precise method names and parameter structures.
-- Handles both MetaMask-specific and Starknet-specific errors.
-- Designed for operating within the MetaMask framework.
-- Manages lower-level StarkNet interactions directly.
-- Results are in more detailed, lower-level code.

 `get-starknet`:
 - Provides a high-level API that abstracts complex operations.